New York Sportsbooks

 Sportsbooks Available in NY Sometime Soon, but Not Yet

-As of early July 2022, all nine approved sportsbooks have launched in the Empire State.
+All nine approved sportsbooks have launched in the Empire State.
 Lawmakers will have to decide to grant more sports betting licenses, which can take up to a couple of years to occur.

 We'll update this section as soon as NY lawmakers come to a decision on approving additional operators in NY.